DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

     }
 }

-By following these steps, i ensure that my DOcker images are scanned for vulnerabilities during the CI/CD process, enabling prompt detection and resolution of critical issues before deployment.
+By following these steps, i ensure that my Docker images are scanned for vulnerabilities during the CI/CD process, enabling prompt detection and resolution of critical issues before deployment.

   VI: Automate Secret Scanning.
   Goal: Detect and prevent accidental exposure of secrets (API Keys, passwords) in my code repository.